Article 1 – The ISRF

 3.2.6 The managers must convene if at least two board members and/or the Chairman or Vice Chairman desire a meeting.
 If this demand is not met within a period of two weeks, the board members who have requested the convening of the managers are entitled to convene the managers by themselves.

-3.3.1 The Board consists of the Chairman and four to six other Board members.
+3.3.1 The Board consists of the Chairman, the Vice Chairman, Treasiurer and a Secretary.

 3.3.3 The Board is elected by the General Assembly for a period of around one year, until a new Board is elected by the General Assembly.
 Each Board member is elected individually from applications.